One integrated program.

 Absolutely.
 This program teaches the process for developing and managing innovation, be it in a start-up (entrepreneurship) or within an existing organization (intrapreneurship).
 We encourage students who have some work experience and want to expand their horizons in a transdisciplinary program to apply to MSIVD.

-An MS in Innovation and Venture Development – from the Ira A. Fulton Schools of Engineering, the W. P. Carey School of Business and Herberger Institute for Design and the Arts.
+Students will earn a Master of Science degree in innovation and venture development from the Ira A. Fulton Schools of Engineering, the W. P. Carey School of Business and the Herberger Institute for Design and the Arts.

 Competitive scholarships will be available through the program.
 Additionally, all students are encouraged to use the ASU Scholarship Search to locate scholarships available to students of The Design School.
 The MSIVD program also has a STEM designation, which activates expanded benefits for veterans, as well as scholarship programs structured to support students in STEM-related fields.